London stocks rise as shrinking economy fuels rate-cut hopes | Business

 London stocks rise as shrinking economy fuels rate-cut hopes

-UK equities gained on Thursday, buoyed by a fall in government bond yields after the latest economic data showed the British economy was in recession, building the case for the Bank of England to ease its monetary policy.
-The exporter-heavy FTSE 100 and the mid-cap FTSE 250 index rose 0.3% each, as of 0846 GMT.
+RELX eased 0.7%, having hit a record high earlier after the information-and-analytics group said it expected to see another strong performance this year.
+Shares of oil majors BP, Shell and cigarettes maker Imperial Brands shed between 1.3% and 3.3% as the stocks traded ex-dividend.

-UK equities gained on Thursday, buoyed by a fall in government bond yields after the latest economic data showed the British economy was in recession, building the case for the Bank of England to ease its monetary policy.
+UK equities gained on Thursday, buoyed by a fall in government bond yields after data showed the British economy fell into a recession at the end of 2023, building the case for the Bank of England to ease its monetary policy.

-The exporter-heavy FTSE 100 and the mid-cap FTSE 250 index rose 0.3% each, as of 0846 GMT.
-Data showed Britain's economy entered a recession in the second half of 2023 after it shrank by a worse-than-expected 0.3% in the three months to December.
+The exporter-heavy FTSE 100 rose 0.4%, while the mid cap FTSE 250 index added 0.5%.
+Britain's economy entered a recession in the second half of 2023 after it shrank by a worse-than-expected 0.3% in the three months to December.
 It also contracted by 0.1% between July and September.

-Additionally, shares were supported by a fall in the 10-year UK gilt yield after the data, last standing at 3.998%.
-“The data is evident of deflated activity across all key sectors of the economy, from manufacturing to service and retail,” said Jeremy Batstone-Carr, European strategist at Raymond James Investment Services.
+However, shares were supported by a fall in the 10-year UK gilt yield, which last stood at 4.058%.
+"The data is evident of deflated activity across all key sectors of the economy, from manufacturing to service and retail," said Jeremy Batstone-Carr, European strategist at Raymond James Investment Services.

-"The lagged impact of high inflation and interest rates will work its way through the economy, allowing the Bank of England to lower the base rate come summertime.”
-Money markets raised their bets of an interest rate cut from the BoE, now pricing in about 75 basis points (bps) of cuts this year, compared with about 70 bps before the data.
+"The lagged impact of high inflation and interest rates will work its way through the economy, allowing the Bank of England to lower the base rate come summertime."
+Money market traders added to their bets of an interest rate cut from the BoE, with most pricing in about 75 basis points (bps) of cuts this year, up sharply from 60 bps on Tuesday, when strong U.S. inflation data added to expectations that central banks would be slow to cut rates.

-Among single stocks, Close Brothers Group dropped 13.3% and was among the top losers on the midcap index as the lender said it would not pay dividends for the current financial year.
-RELX added 1.6% and notched a record-high after the information-and-analytics group, which reported a 13% growth in adjusted operating profit, said it expected to see another strong performance this year.
+Among single stocks, Close Brothers Group sank 22.5% as the lender said it would not pay dividends for the current financial year as there was "significant uncertainty" about a regulatory probe into the motor finance industry over commission arrangements.
+RELX eased 0.7%, having hit a record high earlier after the information-and-analytics group said it expected to see another strong performance this year.

-Meanwhile, shares of oil majors BP, Shell and cigarettes maker Imperial Brands shed between 1.3% and 4.0% as the stocks traded ex-dividend.
+Shares of oil majors BP, Shell and cigarettes maker Imperial Brands shed between 1.3% and 3.3% as the stocks traded ex-dividend.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)